vatlab/vat-docs/content/Documentation/vtools Commands/init.md

 Command `` `vtools init NAME `` creates a new project `NAME` under the current directory.
 It will fail if there is already a project in the current directory, unless option `--force` is used to remove any existing project.

-(:toggleexample Examples: create a new project:) The following commands create a directory `myproj` and create a variant tools project in this directory:
+<details><summary> Examples: create a new project</summary> The following commands create a directory `myproj` and create a variant tools project in this directory: